Shows sustainability

 With the transport sector being the biggest emitter of greenhouse gases in the UK, and its biggest contributor being cars, we are working to promote greener modes of transport to our shows and hoping to be able to provide more green transport options in the future.
 To help achieve this, we have appointed a Sustainable Travel Executive to liaise with public transport providers and identify active travel options.

-We have switched all of our site utility vehicles to electric in 2022 and are actively looking into how we can switch to electric plant machinery.
+We switched all of our site utility vehicles to electric in 2022 and are actively looking into how we can switch to electric plant machinery.

 Exhibitors and suppliers